sedostheatre/sedos.co.uk/input/shows/2024-autobahn.md

 title: Autobahn
 year: "2024"
 authors: By NEIL LABUTE
-subtitle: A look at the apprehension that surrounds the steering wheel
+subtitle: Seven short plays that explore the dramas that can happen in the enclosed space of a car
 showtimes:
   - time: 2024-09-17 19:30
   - time: 2024-09-18 19:30